hilch/Pvi.py/README.md

 this simple example creates a module on CPU by downloading a bytestream and afterwards uploads it again

 ### [modules3.py](examples/modules3.py)
-in this exammple we search for BR files (*.br) in a folder and read the type their content
+in this exammple we search for BR files (*.br) in a folder and read the type of content

 ## Handling logger data